The Loco-Motion: Reception

-In 2012, during her K25 anniversary, the song re-entered the Japanese Singles Chart at number 83.

 Music video

 The music video for "Locomotion" was directed by Chris Langman and filmed at Essendon Airport and the ABC studios in Melbourne, Australia.
 Choreographer Tania Lacy conceived the video's dance sequences around locomotive movements.
 For the international release of "The Loco-Motion", footage from the Australian music video was re-edited twice; one version for the US market and another for the European market.
 Near the end of 1988, the song was nominated for 'Best International Single' at the Canadian Music Industry Awards.

 Formats and track listings

 These are the formats and track listings of major single releases of "The Loco-motion".